KhushbuChauhan-06/OPC-UA-Testing/README.md

 Expected server certificate validation
 Secure communication configuration

-Note: OPC UA SecureChannel security is different from TLS transport security.
+Important: OPC UA SecureChannel security is different from TLS transport security.

 Development certificates are generated dynamically for testing.

-Private keys, credentials, and secrets are never committed to the repository.
+Private keys, credentials, and secrets are not committed to the repository.

-Project Structure
+📁 Project Structure
 OPC-UA-Testing/
 │
 ├── src/